jimmyfresh1/TowerofTattle/work/Command/treatment.md

 ASP-c-Nick-pre-Trial There's something in the water!
 You're all drinking water bottles.
 I suppose you're gonna say that there's a huge conspiracy going on with Aquifina?
 ASP-eTrial Nick truthfully testifies he saw a woman disappear into mist.
 "On that sunny day?"
 "I saw what I saw. " He tried to chase her but she disappeared.
-ASP-c-mob-Shiori crazy Cultist tries to kill Shiori, and her powers flare up and hurt him
+ASP-c-mob-Shiori crazy Cultist tries to kill Shiori, and her powers flare up and hurt him ASP-desc The small jail can't have more than 4 or 5 cells.
+ASP-desc That cell is... unfortunately the safest place for her right now.
+Don't reveal till part 7 that Muto faked being attacked by Shiori.
+ASP-c-Shiori "Why would...
+Muto say that about me?"